ethancedwards8/ethancedwards8/README.md

 - [Dracula Tmux](https://github.com/dracula/tmux) (750+ stars): I am the lead maintainer for this themed plugin that adds Kubernetes, Git, SSH, hardware, and other status supports to your tmux status bar in an attractive way
 - Linux Kernel Development: I am active in [Kernel Self Protection Project](https://kspp.github.io/) development.
 - NixOS/Nixpkgs: I am an [active](https://repology.org/maintainer/ethan%40ethancedwards.com) (175+ packages) contributor to the Nixpkgs collection.
 I was a Summer of Nix 2025 participant where I worked on [NGIpkgs](https://github.com/ngi-nix/ngipkgs).
-- Carroll County Public Schools: I was a Technology Support Intern.
-I managed a team of up to 7 interns and coordinated weekly tasks and schedules.
-Two large projects I supervised were replacing old Smartboards and Projectors with 75 new interactive TVs across two buildings and unboxing, provisioning, packaging, and distributing 1200 new Chromebooks to students during the school year.
-We also do Chromebook repair and IT Support throughout the school year.
-Another project was the installation of 40 interactive TVs aross three elementary schools.
-- [The Ridge Podcast](https://theridgepodcast.com): 95+ episdes.
-I host a podcast where I interview local Appalachians in my comunity.
-My guests include judges, lawyers, authors, journalists, teachers, first responders, veterans, and more.
-- StorageReview.com: I am a Contributing Technical Writer.
-I have written articles on networking equipment, software, storage drives, certifications, and more.

 Some tools and skills I've picked up: